 - some of the website parts also feature the sound imitating the Geiger counter

-- the pages devoted to the findings of particular scientists break the long bulks of information into several bright cards changing one another in the process of the scroll and making the text consumption easier
+- the pages devoted to the findings of particular scientists break the long bulks of information into several bright cards, changing one another in the process of the scroll and making text consumption easier

 Technically, the base platform to realize the project was Readymag.
 When the general stylistic concept of the visual performance was agreed upon, the designers moved right to Readymag and built all the user experience with it from the very start.
 This way, they could check directly and in no time how the interactions and animation work together with the diversity of text and backgrounds.

-The mobile adaptation of the website was also designed to impress visitors independently from their device choice.
+The mobile adaptation of the website was also designed to impress visitors independently of their device choice.

 No doubt, that was a super informative experience for all sides.
-The design team had to dive deep into the theme and work in the tight collaboration with experts so that to make the website not only attractive and unique but also readable and trustworthy.
+The design team had to dive deep into the theme and work in tight collaboration with experts to make the website not only attractive and unique but also readable and trustworthy.

 Check the live Illuminating Radioactivity website to find not only useful information but also bright and original design solutions.

 More Design Case Studies

-Here’s a set of more case studies sharing the design solutions and approaches for some of UX design projects done by Tubik.
+Here’s a set of more case studies sharing the design solutions and approaches for some of the UX design projects done by Tubik.